akrasuski1/halb-cpu/opcodes.md

 ## Conclusion

-As for what is written now, there are 236 possible opcdes, which uses most of opcode space, but leaves a bit for possible future expansion.
+As for what is written now, there are 244 possible opcodes, which uses most of opcode space, but leaves a bit for possible future expansion.

 Some of the opcodes may seem redundant (like `AND A, A`), but they can be treated as elaborate NOPs.